-- Lack of major violations in the past three years (e.g. driving on a suspended license, reckless driving).
+- No major violations in the past three years (e.g. driving on a suspended license, reckless driving)

-- Lack of extreme infractions in the last seven years (e.g. hit-and-run, felonies involving a vehicle).
+- No extreme infractions in the last seven years (e.g. hit-and-run, felonies involving a vehicle)

 Your vehicle itself must be less than 12 years old, according to the model year.

 Lyft’s background check is comprised of the following requirements, within the past 7 years:

 This is the case regardless of how long ago the individual was put on that registry.